AISyLab/AISY_docs/docs/index.md

 ### Example script

 AISY Framework allows very easy execution of deep learning in profiled side-channel attacks.
-Here is an example of all the code that is needed to run a profiled SCA attack on key byte 2 of an AES implementation from well-known ASCAD
+Here is an example of all the code that is needed to run a profiled SCA attack on the third key byte (index 2) of an AES implementation from well-known ASCAD dabatase:
-dabatase:

 ```python
 import aisy_sca